 This suggests that teachers with less teaching experience tend to have higher digital competency skills scores compared to their more experienced counterparts.
 The standard deviation values indicate that there is slightly more variation in digital competency skills among teachers with high teaching experience, while the low-experience group has somewhat less variability in their scores.
 These findings could imply that newer teachers, perhaps due to recent training or exposure to digital tools during their education, are more adept at using digital technology than their more experienced colleagues.
 Further investigation would be needed to explore the reasons behind this difference and any potential implications for professional development.

-DISCUSSION OF THE RESULTS
+4. DISCUSSION